 A variety of state, national, foreign, and international laws and regulations apply to the collection, use, retention, protection, disclosure, transfer, and other processing of personal data.
-These privacy and data protection related laws and regulations are evolving, with new or modified laws and regulations proposed and implemented frequently and existing laws and regulations subject to new or different interpretations.
+These privacy and data protection related laws and regulations are, as demonstrated by the examples below, evolving.
+New or modified laws and regulations are proposed and implemented frequently and existing laws and regulations subject to new or different interpretations.
 Compliance with these laws and regulations can be costly and can delay or impede the development and offering of new products and services.

-For example, the General Data Protection Regulation, which became applicable on May 25, 2018, adopts more stringent requirements for data processors and controllers.
-Such requirements include more fulsome disclosures about the processing of personal information, data retention limits and deletion requirements, mandatory notification in the case of a data breach and elevated standards regarding valid consent in some specific cases of data processing.
-The General Data Protection Regulation also includes substantially higher penalties for failure to comply, inter alia, a fine up to 20 million Euros or up to 4% of the annual worldwide turnover, whichever is greater, can be imposed.
-These more stringent requirements on privacy user notifications and data handling require us to adapt our business and incur additional costs.
-Additionally, California passed the California Consumer Privacy Act ("CCPA"), which became effective on January 1, 2020.
-The CCPA provides new data privacy rights for consumers and new operational requirements for companies.
+For example, the General Data Protection Regulation ("GDPR") (which is applicable in both the EU and the UK), imposes stringent requirements for data processors and controllers.
+Such requirements include amongst other things, obligations to: i) provide data subjects with fulsome disclosures about the processing of personal information; ii) adhere to reasonable data retention limits; iii) comply with deletion requirements and requests; iv) comply with mandatory notification requirements in the case of a data breach and v) adhere to elevated standards regarding valid consent in some specific cases of data processing and vi) comply with stringent data transfer obligations.
+The GDPR also includes potentially severe penalties for failure to comply, inter alia, a fine up to 20 million Euros or up to 4% of the annual worldwide turnover, whichever is greater, which can be imposed.
+Compliance with these stringent requirements on privacy user notifications and data handling (both as they apply to us but also our customers) could increase our financial risk exposure, require us to adapt our business in order to comply with the GDPR requirements and incur additional costs.

+Additionally, other countries have legislated to enhance protection of personal data and privacy.
+In the United States, the California Consumer Privacy Act ("CCPA") provides data privacy rights for consumers and privacy related operational requirements for companies.
 California voters also passed the California Privacy Rights Act ("CPRA") into law on November 3, 2020, which will not take substantial effect until January 1, 2023.
 The CPRA will significantly modify the CCPA, including adding new privacy rights and increasing regulation on online advertising.
 Additionally, the CCPA, eventually the CPRA, and other legal and regulatory changes are making it easier for certain individuals to opt-out of having their personal data processed and disclosed to third parties through various opt-out mechanisms, which could result in an increase to our operational costs to ensure compliance with such legal and regulatory changes.
-Further, starting on January 1, 2021, as a result of the United Kingdom's exit from the European Union, the United Kingdom has brought the GDPR into domestic United Kingdom law with the Data Protection Act 2018 which will remain in force.
-The United Kingdom Data Protection Act 2018 mirrors the fines under the GDPR.
+Additional US States are introducing comprehensive privacy laws including Virginia which enacted the Virginia Consumer Data Protection Act ("VCDPA") on March 2, 2021, becoming the second state to enact comprehensive legislation regarding data privacy (behind California) which becomes effective on January 1, 2023.
+Following California and Virginia, Colorado enacted a comprehensive privacy law with the passage of the Colorado Privacy Act ("CoPA") on July 8, 2021 which becomes effective on July 1, 2023.
+In Latin America, Brazil's Lei Geral de Proteção de Dados (LGPD), Latin America's first major data protection law, came into force in September 2020 although the penalties provided by the law did not become enforceable until August 2021.
+The LGPD is largely aligned to the GDPR.
+In China, Personal Information Protection Law of the People's Republic of China ("PIPL") was officially adopted by the National People's Congress Standing Committee and took effect on 01 November 2021.
+The PIPL has parallels with the GDPR given that is has extra-territorial effect, applying to data processing activities in China